 Economic Policy of Indian National Congress

-, the then Finance Minister in the early 1990s, the economic policy of Indian National Congress has been changed somewhat and it is now committed to liberalization and market economy, though at the same time it is in favour of taking a careful approach in proceeding with liberalization to ensure that the weaker sections are not affected too hard by the liberalization process.
+Traditionally, Economic policy of the Indian National Congress focused on the importance of the public sector aimed at establishing a "socialistic pattern of society".
+However, since the economic liberalizations initiated by Dr. Manmohan Singh, the then Finance Minister in the early 1990s, the economic policy of Indian National Congress has been changed somewhat and it is now committed to liberalization and market economy, though at the same time it is in favour of taking a careful approach in proceeding with liberalization to ensure that the weaker sections are not affected too hard by the liberalization process.
 Now in Indian National Congress, the young leaders came into emergence like Sachin Pilot, Jitin Prasada, Rahul Gandhi, Jotriyaditya Schindia, Jitendra Singh, Milind Deora and Manish Tewary for upliftment of India's future.